Fr4nzisko/Bug_Bounty_Web_and_API_Tools/SQLi/Readme.md

 # Advanced SQL Injection Techniques

 Here are some Advanced SQL Injection Techniques I commonly use.
-Happy hunting! 👍

 **Note:** ⚠️⚠️These advanced techniques should be used responsibly and only in legal and authorized testing scenarios.
 They go beyond the basics and exploit specific features and configurations of databases.
 Additionally, I may have unintentionally included openly available techniques from various sources.